AlfredoMartins/phone-task-testing/readme.md

 ```
 GET http://<localhost>:<port>/phone_store/<id>
 ```
-Gives back the phone with specific ID in `JSON` format.
+Gives back the phone with a specific ID in `JSON` format.

 ### Error cases:
 Error code operations for adding new phone: